MarkEdit-app/MarkEdit/README.md

 yarn build
 ```

-> To test the editor in a development environment, run `yarn dev` instead.
+> To test the editor in a dev environment, run `yarn dev` instead, web interfaces are exposed to `window.webModules`.

 ### Building MarkEditMac